About Texas Children's Cancer and Hematology Centers

 - The Histiocytosis Program is the largest histiocytosis treatment clinic in the world

-- The Lymphoma Program is the only program in the country with a dedicated focus on childhood lymphoma and lymphoproliferative disorders.
+- The Lymphoma Program is one of the only programs in the country with a dedicated focus on childhood lymphoma and lymphoproliferative disorders.

 - The Solid Tumor Programs allow patients to receive treatment from doctors with an extensive expertise in the treatment of rare childhood tumors.